cilium/cilium/Documentation/security/policy/language.rst

 Host Policies
 =============

-Host policies take the form of a `CiliumClusterwideNetworkPolicy` with a :ref:`NodeSelector` instead of an `EndpointSelector`.
+Host policies take the form of a :ref:`CiliumClusterwideNetworkPolicy` with a :ref:`NodeSelector` instead of an :ref:`EndpointSelector`.
 Host policies can have layer 3 and layer 4 rules on both ingress and egress.
 They cannot have layer 7 rules.

 Host policies apply to all the nodes selected by their :ref:`NodeSelector`.
 In each selected node, they apply only to the host namespace, including host-networking pods.
-They therefore don't apply to communications between non-host-networking pods and locations outside of the cluster.
+They don't apply to communications between non-host-networking pods and locations outside of the cluster.

 Installation of Host Policies requires the addition of the following ``helm`` flags when installing Cilium:

-* ``--set devices='{interface}'`` where ``interface`` refers to the network device Cilium is configured on such as ``eth0``.
-Omitting this option leads Cilium to auto-detect what interface the host firewall applies to.
+* ``--set devices='{interface}'`` where ``interface`` refers to the network device Cilium is configured on, for example ``eth0``.
+If you omit this option, Cilium auto-detects what interface the host firewall applies to.
 * ``--set hostFirewall.enabled=true``

-The following policy will allow ingress traffic for any node with the label ``type=ingress-worker`` on TCP ports 22, 6443 (kube-apiserver), 2379 (etcd) and 4240 (health checks), as well as UDP port 8472 (VXLAN).
+As an example, the following policy allows ingress traffic for any node with the label ``type=ingress-worker`` on TCP ports 22, 6443 (kube-apiserver), 2379 (etcd), and 4240 (health checks), as well as UDP port 8472 (VXLAN).

-Replace the ``port:`` value with ports used in your environment.

 .. only:: html